TobbleCobble/reddit-video-maker/README.md

 Install dependencies

- - `pip3 install moviepy praw PIL pyttsx3`
+ - `pip3 install moviepy praw pillow pyttsx3`

 Change the PRAW token information of redditScrape.py in both the `longForm/utils` and `askreddit/utils` folders